BellaMENG/Bitcoin-Blockchain-DataMining/about_btc.md

 #### How do miners choose transactions to include?
 How do they refuse to include transactions with not enough transaction fee?

 #### Do mining award and transaction fees go to the same address who found the nonce first?
+Yes.
+Both mining award, which is a fixed number given the height of the block, and all transaction fees are given to the miner or group of miners who found the valid nonce.

 #### How does the protocol of trying nonces and broadcasting results look like?
 Do people implement their own versions?